prabsy96/prabsy96.github.io/_pages/about.md

 My Work and Research
 ======

-My research work as a PhD candidate began in 2021 when I started working with the NCAL and ACTL groups on neuromorphic computing and hardware security projects.
+My research work as a Ph.D. candidate began in 2021 when I started working with the NCAL and ACTL groups on neuromorphic computing and hardware security projects.
 On the neuromorphic computing side, my work focused on developing a custom macro library for implementing [Temporal Neural Networks (TNNs)](https://link.springer.com/book/10.1007/978-3-031-01754-4), a class of spiking neural networks (SNNs) that encode and process signals temporally, with strong adherence to biological plausibility.
 Motivated by TNNs, my research focus switched to utilizing temporal-unary compute logic to perform conventional AI computations, resulting in building area-and-power friendly general matrix multiply (GEMM) units for AI accelerators.